We teach children living with cancer to develop their creative voice through the art of photography.

 New Orleans 5-Week Program

 Learn photography in the one and only Cresent City!
 We offer an out-of-hospital photography program that takes place over five Saturdays in the spring and fall.
 Students ages 6-18 discover new photography concepts each week in a group class setting, and put their skills to the test during a field trip.
 Participants and their families have the opportunity to participate in an annual photography gallery show.
 Classes are taught and led by a local teaching artist and take place in Uptown New Orleans.

 San Francisco Bay Area 5-Week Program

 From the Golden Gate Bridge to Silicon Valley, Pablove Shutterbugs is now in the San Francisco Bay Area!
 We offer an out-of-hospital photography program that takes place over five Saturdays in the spring and fall.
 Students ages 6-18 discover new photography concepts each week in a group class setting, and put their skills to the test during a field trip.
 Participants and their families have the opportunity to participate in an annual photography gallery show.
 Classes are taught and led by a local teaching artist and take place at The Palo Alto Art Center.

 Austin 5-Week Program

 Saturdays, April 30 – May 28, 2016

 The Pablove Shutterbugs Program in Austin is an outpatient photography program that is made possible through a partnership with The Livestrong Foundation.
-We offer an outpatient photography program that takes place over five Saturdays in the spring and fall.
+We offer an out-of-hospital photography program that takes place over five Saturdays in the spring and fall.
 Students ages 6-18 discover new photography concepts each week in a group class setting, and put their skills to the test during a field trip.
 Participants and their families have the opportunity to participate in an annual photography gallery show.
 Classes are taught and led by a local teaching artist.

 If you would like to volunteer with Pablove Shutterbugs, please join our Volunteer List at pablove.org/volunteer.